Clean Beauty Explained: Understanding the Movement and Its Impact

 What is clean beauty?

-Clean beauty refers to cosmetic products that avoid harmful or potentially harmful ingredients, focusing on formulations that prioritize safety for both consumers and the environment.
+Clean beauty refers to cosmetic products that avoid harmful or potentially harmful ingredients, emphasizing safety for both consumers and the environment.

 How does clean beauty differ from conventional beauty?